-Students educated in languages other than English must demonstrate their current level of English language proficiency through submission of transcripts showing English language study and scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Students educated in languages other than English must demonstrate their current level of English language proficiency through submission of transcripts showing English language study and/or scores on the Test of English as a Foreign Language (TOEFL), certificate showing completion of Level 112 from an ELS program, or the International English Language Testing System (IELTS).
 Upon entry to Caldwell College, these students will be tested for English language reading, writing, and oral proficiency and placed, if necessary, in appropriate courses for non-native speakers of English.

-Students should e-mail admissions@caldwell.edu and request information and applications specifically intended for International Student Admission.
+Students should e-mail admissions@caldwell.edu and request information specifically intended for International Student Admission.